 The educational goals of the college include developing students' social and ethical maturity.
 Bates students are responsible for their own welfare and are expected to actively support and advocate for the welfare of their peers.
 The college community promotes a culture of mutual respect in which students are active Green Dot bystanders, creating a safer and more inclusive campus.

 Bates students are held accountable for their conduct at all times.
 Any student who engages in academic or social misconduct is subject to action by the Office of Student Support and Community Standards and/or the Committee on Student Conduct.

 This expectation of responsible behavior stems from the shared belief that membership in the community is a voluntary act of acceptance by both the student and the college.
 By the actions of matriculation and registration at Bates College, students voluntarily enter an educational and residential community with standards of academic honesty and respect for others.
 This mutually voluntary relationship may be terminated by the student at any time without the assignment of specific reason.
-Conversely, this relationship may be severed either by the President and Trustees, without the assignment of specific reason, or by the procedures of the Academic Standing Committee or the Student Conduct Committee, or other appropriate decision-making bodies of the college.
+Conversely, this relationship may be severed either by the President and Trustees, without the assignment of specific reason, or through the procedures of the Academic Standing Committee or the Student Conduct Committee, or by other appropriate decision-making bodies of the college.
 Neither the college nor any of its administrative or teaching officers is under any liability whatsoever for such withdrawal of privileges.